Google My Business 101: 8 Tips On How To Create A Badass Listing + What’s Hot

-By the way, there currently are almost 4,000 different categories available, however, if you can't find one that perfectly suits your business, just go a little more broad.
+By the way, there currently are almost 4,000 different categories available, however, if you can’t find one that perfectly suits your business, just go a little broader.

 To set up one or more categories, click the pencil icon in the top right corner of your GMB dashboard and edit your primary category or add additional secondary ones.

 4. NAP Consistency